hirasunaryou/finger-controlled-breakout/README.md

    python -m src.main --no-camera
    ```

+## Calibration (quick, step-by-step)
+1. Launch the game with your camera enabled and press `C` to enter calibration.
+A large HUD line will say “Step 1: Move hand to LEFT edge and PINCH.”
+2. Move your hand to the comfortable left edge of your motion and pinch (thumb + index).
+The HUD will confirm with “LEFT captured: ... ✅”
+3. The HUD switches to “Step 2: Move hand to RIGHT edge and PINCH.”
+Pinch on the right edge to capture the second point.
+If the right edge is too close (within `0.05`), the HUD shows an error and restarts the steps.
+4. Calibration saves automatically to `~/.finger_breakout.json`.
+The HUD always shows the current saved values and key help: `C` (toggle), `R` (reset), `Esc` (quit).

 ### Stable Windows install (known-good pins)
 If you hit dependency conflicts (for example, OpenCV requesting `numpy>=2` while MediaPipe wants `<2`), use the pinned Windows requirements:
 ```powershell